taohu-hub/MiniNet-OptBench/README.md

 # MiniNet-OptBench

 A lightweight benchmark suite for training/finetuning medium-sized GPTs and comparing optimizers.
-This benchmark
+This benchmark is based on Karpathy's nanoGPT, Pratik Rathore's opt\_for\_pinns and KellerJordan's cifar10-airbench.

 ---